crushingourenemies/Election-Templates/README.md

 You probably received a link to this manual from a PM which was sent to The Voting Booth by the previous election commission and left unread and unfiled.
 Please send a PM of the same kind to the next Election Commission:

-**Title**: A Note to our Successors
+**Title**: A Note to our successor Election Commission

 **Body**:
 ```
-To whomever next takes this solemn duty,
+To the next Election Commission,

 It has been our experience that the operation of elections in The North Pacific requires great care to avoid being unfair in one direction or another and ensure democracy functions.
 To assist future Election Commissions in taking such appropriate care, we pass on a set of [url=https://github.com/The-North-Pacific/Election-Templates]Templates[/url] and instructions.
 We recommend that as your first act, you adopt the protocol that actions following these instructions may be taken by any Election Commissioner individually (to save time) but any deviation from them should be voted on (to reduce the risk of error).

-The very best of luck,
-You just might need it,
+Regards,
 ~The Previous Election Commission
 ```